TheLartians/BitLens/README.md

 #include <vector>

 int main() {
-  std::vector<char> container; // the storage container with the actual data bit_view::Container bits(container); // create a bitwise view into the container bits.resizeToHold(10); // resize the container to store at least 10 bits bits.size(); // the actual number of bits that the container can store
+  std::vector<unsigned char> container; // the storage container with the actual data bit_view::Container bits(container); // create a bitwise view into the container bits.resizeToHold(10); // resize the container to store at least 10 bits bits.size(); // the actual number of bits that the container can store